forge-ext/forge/README.md

 # Compile and override the gnome-shell update repo
 make dev

-# Or
+# Or run below, and restart the shell manually
-make build debug install
+make build && make debug && make install

 # X11 - build from source and restarts gnome-shell
 make test-x